c0ldplasma/huetwitchbotconnection/README.md

 #### Building the custom JRE

-A custom JRE can be built with the jlink tool included in the JDK.
+A custom JRE can be built with the jlink tool included in the OpenJDK 11.

 1. Download javafx-jmods from https://gluonhq.com/products/javafx/
 1. Extract to a folder of your choice.